uom-resquant/modelling_book/docs/new_week_9_categorical_variables.md

 ## NULL
 ```

 You are seeing NULL because these variables are currently character vectors.
 So we must 1) change them both into factor variables and then 2) reverse the order of the levels.
-So that "victim of crime" becomes the first level (appears first in the printout), and "urban" becomes the first level as well.
-There are various ways of doing that with add-on packages, this is an easy way using base R:
+So, "victim of crime" becomes the first level (appears first in the printout), and "urban" becomes the first level as well.
+There are various ways of doing that with add-on packages; this is an easy way using base R:

 ```r